MrMimic/Data-Mining/README.md

 ## investissement_twitter

-Trying to search for startups rising lot of investments with twitter API.
+Try to search for startups rising lot of investments with twitter API.

 http://tadadata.fr/twitter-cette-dinformations/